Many women suffer from miscarriage and repeat miscarriage. The devastating emotional toll it takes can be hard to endure.

 There are a lot of lifestyle changes you can make to ensure the gene is not turned on.

-Many practitioners recommend starting with methylated B vitamins, for a MTHFR gene, but it is important to remember that if there is adrenal fatigue and the liver is not detoxifying, this approach could result in a negative detox reaction.
+Many practitioners recommend starting with methylated B vitamins, for a MTHFR gene, but it is important to remember that if there is adrenal dysfunction and the liver is not detoxifying, this approach could result in a negative detox reaction.

 It is essential to prepare the body beforehand by supporting adrenal glands and include the following: